Cosmological perturbations in the Tsallis holographic dark energy scenarios: Holographic dark energy model

-with $\gamma$ being an unknown constant and $\delta$ represents the nonadditive parameter \cite{Tsallis2012}.
-The Bekenstein entropy is a particular case when $\delta \rightarrow 1$ and $\gamma = \frac{1}{4G}$.
+with $\gamma$ and $\delta$ being unknown constants.
+These parameters under the hypothesis of equal probabilities are related to the dimensionality of the system $d$, in particular situation is $\delta = d/(d-1)$ for $d > 1$ \cite{Tsallis2012}, however in the general case they remain as free parameters.
+The Bekenstein entropy is a particular case when $\delta \rightarrow 1$ and $\gamma =2\pi M^{2}_{P\ell}$(in units where $\hbar = k_{\rm{B}} = c = 1$).
 Moreover, the power-law distribution of probability converges for the usual one \cite{Tsallis2012}.
-Equivalent result was calculated through the quantum gravity \cite{Rashki2014} and has been used to study cosmological and holographical frameworks \cite{Komatsu2013, Komatsu2014, Komatsu2014-2, Moradpour2016}.
+Equivalent result was calculated through the quantum gravity \cite{Rashki2014} and has been used to study cosmological and holographic frameworks \cite{Komatsu2013, Komatsu2014, Komatsu2014-2, Moradpour2016}.

 Considering the holographic hypothesis, Cohen et al. proposed the relation between the system entropy, $S$, infrared ($L$) and ultraviolet ($\Lambda$) cutoffs given by

 which from Eq. (\ref{entropy}) one finds